CICM First Part Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The CICM First Part Examination is a Written examination (MCQ and SAQ) testing basic sciences relevant to intensive care medicine.
+The CICM First Part Examination is Two written papers (MCQ + SAQ), then cross-table vivas.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Insufficient physiology depth - the CICM First Part demands mechanistic understanding, not memorised definitions.